 Domain 8: Capabilities in education and training

-– Plan and provide effective education and training activities
+– Planning and provide effective education and training activities

-– Create effective learning opportunities for learners and doctors in training
+– Creating effective learning opportunities for learners and doctors in training

 – Other delegates are required to pay a nominal fee.